efrei-paris-sud/2020-H-Team-of-2/README.md

 For the cloud part, the access will be manage trough a database and not directly in the Arduino card.

 It will allow us to modify permission with our interface that will probably be a web site.
-The plus that we imagine would be to implement a captor in the lock in order to create a “warning mode” that could be use when you go in holidays.
+The plus that we imagine would be to implement a captor on the door in order to create a “warning mode” that could be use when you go in holidays.

 It will simply send a notification when the door is open if you switch on this mode.